alwaysai/alwayscli/readme.md

 npm install @alwaysai/always-cli
 ```

-In an alwaysCLI CLI, commands are organized into a "tree".
-Each "leaf" represents an action that the CLI can perform.
-"Branches" collect and organize leaves.
-For example, in the CLI command "alwaysai user logIn", "alwaysai" is the "root" command, "user" is a branch of commands related to user authentication and "logIn" is the specific action (leaf command).
+In an `alwaysCLI` CLI, commands are organized into a tree.
+Each "leaf" represents an action whereas "branches" collect and organize leaves.
+For example, in the command `alwaysai user logIn`, `alwaysai` is the "root" command, `user` is a branch of commands related to user authentication and `logIn` is the specific action (leaf command).
 Your CLI need not have branches.
 Here is a simple CLI that has a leaf as its root:
 ```ts
 import {
   createCli,